Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The different kinds of French trains

-The TGV (Train à Grande Vitesse, or High-Speed Trains) travels between major cities in France at an average speed of 320kph (nearly 200mph) along specially built tracks.
-If you've never taken this train, it might take you a few minutes to acclimatize.
-The TGV whips across the French countryside passing everything in a blur of green pastures dotted with cows.
+The TGV (Train à Grande Vitesse, or High-Speed Trains) are long-distance trains that travel between main destinations in France at an average speed of 320kph (nearly 200mph) along specially built tracks.

 This is the queen of French trains and you should make it a point to take it at least once.